Skip advert

 Advertisement

-BMW’s decision to offer both hybrid and pure EV versions of the 7 Series means there’s a version for all tastes.
-The electric i7 is a thoroughly modern take on the traditional luxury limousine, and is effectively the flagship of the range, prioritising supreme comfort and quietness, and packed with advanced technology – most of which works very well indeed.
-The styling is certainly bold, and might be too aggressive and obvious for some, yet there’s no denying that BMW has created a fine luxury car.
+Electric power has come to the luxury car market in the form of the BMW i7, which follows the brand’s decision to offer both hybrid and pure EV versions of its long-running BMW 7 Series luxury saloon.
+The i7 is a thoroughly modern take on the traditional limousine and is effectively the flagship of the range, prioritising supreme comfort and refinement.
+It is packed with advanced technology, most of which works very well.
+The styling is certainly bold and might be too aggressive and obvious for some, but there’s no denying that BMW has created a fine luxury car.

 Advertisement - Article continues below